 What is a caregiver?

 Medicare defines a caregiver as an individual who assists and supports someone who is elderly or has a temporary or chronic illness, disability, or frailty.
-A professional can be hired to provide this care for eligible Medicare beneficiaries.
-A caregiver can also be a relative or friend who offers this care at no cost.
+A professional can be hired to provide this care for eligible Medicare beneficiaries, but a caregiver can also be a relative or friend who offers this care at no cost.

 Caregivers may include: